ECON 7016 - Resource & Environmental Economics PG

 Assessment Related RequirementsLegible hand-writing and the quality of English expression are considered to be integral parts of the assessment process, and may affect marks.

 Group Presentation: Each tutorial section will be broken into groups of two-three students who will together be responsible for giving a 15-20 minute critical presentation of an academic journal article.
-A detailed assessment outline and criteria will be given in the first tutorial.
+A detailed assessment outline and criteria will be given at the start of the course.